yazabara/java-img-ix-dsl/README.md

 ###ImgIx helpers

-Contains classes to help with ImgIx(https://webapp.imgix.com/) services (using amazon S3);
+Contains classes to help with ImgIx(https://webapp.imgix.com/) service;

 CImgIxBuilder - for making url, using DSL like: